patricklafrance/wmfnext-shell/README.md

 };
 ```

-The routes registered with the `runtime.registerRoutes()` function support the same syntax and options as React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties.
+The `runtime.registerRoutes()` function route object accept the same properties as the React Router [`RouteObject`](https://reactrouter.com/en/main/route/route#type-declaration) with a few additional properties (which will be discussed in upcoming guides).

-> Have a look at [React Router documentation](https://reactrouter.com/en/main/route/route#type-declaration) to learn about the `RouteObject` type.

 👉 Next update the host application `RootLayout` component to add links to those newly registered federated routes.